smithimah09/studybuddy/README.md

 - Scheduling a session → inserts into sessions
 - Uploading a resource → inserts into resources
 - Posting a comment → inserts into comments
-- Taking a quiz → fetches from API
+- Taking a quiz → fetches from API; may log into quizzes

 API:

 Trivia API
 Used to dynamically generate quizzes by:
-- Fetching multiple-choice/true-false questions based on topics, difficulty, and number of questions
+- Fetching multiple-choice questions based on topics
+- Evaluating submitted answers
+- Providing instant results to users

 Deployed Here: https://studybuddy-3a2f.onrender.com